-Every time you upgrade the hardware, you also have to check the hardware version of each VM running on the ESXi host.
+Every time you upgrade the hardware, you also have to check the hardware version (now known as Virtual Machine Compatibility) of each VM running on the ESXi host.
 If your VM is e.g. still on version 10, the limits regarding number of cores and the former memory limits are still valid for the VM which means the former ESXi 5.5 limits.
 I recommend to upgrade the hardware version least on every major release upgrade.
 If the minor versions have no limitation which hit you and downtime is a driving factor in your business, skip the hardware version update till you really need them.
 It is just a simple VM restart – not really time intensive.
 In the end it depends on how many VMs you have to handle and how big is your downtime window.

 Source: ©2022 VMware, Inc